 The “necessary” bases – usually either contract, legitimate interest, or legal obligation – are more suitable for the information necessary to maintain the relationship between the individual and the IAM system.
 With these, the organisation does not have to worry whether lawful consent was obtained, nor that it might be withdrawn on a whim.
 Consent should be reserved for information that the IAM system can handle but does not need: circumstances that are much more likely to satisfy the requirements for it to be valid.
 Consent, according to the UK’s Data Protection Regulator, should be an offer to the individual to enter into a deeper, more trusting, relationship.
 9

 Any transfer of personal data from a country within the European Economic Area to one outside (commonly referred to as an “export”) requires its own legal basis.
 The full list of possible bases can be found in Articles 45-49.
-In practice, and unlike the previous Data Protection Directive, it will usually be possible to use the same legal basis for international IAM operations as those within Europe: regular transfers of personal data (for example between a customer organisation and a non-European IAM supplier) should normally be covered by a contract including one of the sets of Standard Contract Clauses; occasional, ad hoc, low-risk transfers should be able to use the legitimate interests basis; consent may be used where the individual is free to choose whether or not their personal information are transferred.
-Arrangements for international transfers are subject to change: for example both the original US Safe Harbor scheme and the Privacy Shield that replaced it have been declared invalid by the European Court of Justice; the latter case (“Schrems II”) also added new obligations for exporting organisations using the Standard Contract Clauses, with new versions of the Clauses currently being proposed by the European Commission.
-Organisations operating international IAM systems should be aware of developments.
+In practice, and unlike the previous Data Protection Directive, it will usually be possible to use the same legal basis for international IAM operations as those within Europe: regular transfers of personal data (for example between a customer organisation and a non-European IAM supplier) should normally be covered by a contract including one of the sets of Standard Contract Clauses; 10 occasional, ad hoc, low-risk transfers should be able to use the legitimate interests basis; consent may be used where the individual is free to choose whether or not their personal information are transferred.
+Arrangements for international transfers are subject to change: for example both the original US Safe Harbor scheme and the Privacy Shield that replaced it have been declared invalid by the European Court of Justice; the latter case (“Schrems II”) also added new obligations for exporting organisations using the Standard Contract Clauses: new versions of the Clauses were issued by the European Commission in June 2021.
+11 Organisations operating international IAM systems should be aware of developments.